firstwave/seemonkey-dist/README.md

 A Sikuli script is organized in a .sikuli package, similar to a OS X .app package.
 This package contains a Python script executed by the Sikuli interpereter and may contain an HTML file which tells the Sikuli IDE how to display the script;
 Both .py and .html files have the same name as the .sikuli package, e.g. example.sikuli contains example.py.
-The .sikuli package can also contain a number of .png files which can then be referenced in the Python script.
+The .sikuli package can also contain a number of .png files which can then be referenced in the .py script.

 To run a SeeMonkey script, use the `run-script` copmmand and supply a list of .sikuli packages as arguments.